 In the case of physics and biology, we have pretty good scientific theories by which to correct our intuitive judgments, so it's no problem if we leave ordinary judgment behind in such matters.
 However, it's not clear that we have, or will have, such well-founded replacement theories in ethics.
-There are, of course, ambitious ethical theories - "maximize happiness", "act on that maxim that you can will to be a universal law" - but the development and adjudication of such theories depends, and might inevitably depend, upon our intuitive judgments about such cases.22 It's because we intuitively or pre-theoretically think that we shouldn't give all our cookies to the utility monster or kill ourselves to tile the solar system with hedonium that we reject the straightforward extension of utilitarian happiness-maximizing theory to such cases and reach for a different solution.
-But if our intuitions about such cases are not to be trusted, because such cases are too far beyond what we can reasonably expect human moral intuition to handle - well, what then?
-Maybe we should kill ourselves for sake of hedonium, and we're just unable to appreciate this moral fact with our old theories shaped for our limited ancestral environments?
+There are, of course, ambitious ethical theories - "maximize happiness", "act on that maxim that you can will to be a universal law" - but the development and adjudication of such theories depends, and might inevitably depend, upon intuitive or common-sense or common-ground starting points that are attractive to us because of our cultural and evolutionary history, and which philosophical reflection and argumentation are unlikely to dislodge.
+It's partly because we find it so initially plausible to think that we shouldn't give all our cookies to the utility monster or kill ourselves to tile the solar system with hedonium that we reject the straightforward extension of utilitarian happiness-maximizing theory to such cases and reach for a different type of theory.
+But if our intuitive or common-sense judgments about such cases are not to be trusted, because such cases are too far beyond what we can reasonably expect ordinary human moral cognition to handle - well, what then?
+Maybe we should kill ourselves for sake of hedonium, and we're just unable to appreciate this moral fact because we are too attached to old patterns of thinking that worked well in our limited ancestral environments?

 A partial way out might be this.
-If morality partly depends on our intuitions and reactions, whatever moral facts there are might partly depend on what we (or idealized versions of ourselves) think the moral facts are.
-Much like an object's being brown, on a certain view of the nature of color, just consists in its being such that ordinary human perceivers in normal conditions would experience it at brown, maybe an action's being morally right just consists in its being such that ordinary human beings who considered the matter carefully enough would tend to regard that action as right - or something in that ballpark.23 If so, morality might change as our sense of the world changes - and maybe, too, as who counts as "we" changes.
-Maybe we could decide to give the fission-fusion monster some rights but not other rights, and shape future intuitions accordingly.
-The unsettled nature of our intuitions about such cases, then, might present an opportunity for us to shape morality - real morality, the real (or real enough) moral facts - in one direction or another, by shaping our future dispositions and habits.
-Maybe different social groups would make different moral choices with different consequences for group survival, introducing cultural evolution into the mix.24 Moral confusion might open into a range of choices for moral architecture.25
+If the moral facts partly depend on our intuitive reactions and best reflective judgments, that might set some limitations on how far wrong we are likely to go - at least in favorable circumstances, when we are thinking at our best.
+Much like an object's being brown, on a certain view of the nature of color, just consists in its being such that ordinary human perceivers in normal conditions would experience it at brown, maybe an action's being morally right just consists in its being such that ordinary human beings who considered the matter carefully enough would tend to regard that action as right - or something in that ballpark.22 We might then be able to shape future morality - real morality, the real (or real enough) moral facts - by shaping our future reactions and judgments.
+One society or subculture, for example, might give a certain range of rights and opportunities to fission-fusion monsters, another society a different range of rights and opportunities, and this might substantially influence people's reactions to such entities and the success of the society in propagating its moral vision.
+Our ethical assessments might be temporarily destabilized but resolve into one or more coherent solutions.23